-With respect to disbursements, auditors of DOD and certain other federal entities reported (1) continued control deficiencies in reconciling disbursement activity between federal entities' and the Department of the Treasury's records of disbursements and (2) unsupported federal entity adjustments, which could also affect the balance sheet.
+With respect to disbursements, auditors of DOD and certain other federal entities reported (1) continuing control deficiencies in reconciling disbursement activity between federal entities' and the Department of the Treasury's records of disbursements and (2) unsupported federal entity adjustments, which could also affect the balance sheet.

 Unreliable cost information affects the federal government's ability to control and reduce costs, assess performance, evaluate programs, and set fees to recover costs where required or authorized.
+Improperly recorded disbursements could result in misstatements in the financial statements and in certain data that federal entities provide for inclusion in the President's Budget concerning obligations and outlays.